Last updated

 Search Capabilities

-The Papr Memory API provides powerful semantic search capabilities:
+The Papr Memory API provides powerful search capabilities:

 1. Natural Language Queries: Write detailed, descriptive queries

-2. Metadata Filtering: Use metadata for better targeting
+2. Metadata Filtering: Use metadata for better targeting, including custom metadata fields

 3. Context-Aware Search: Include conversation and emotional context